Cheapest States for Surplus Lines License in 2026

 Cost Tiers by State

-The following table categorizes states into cost tiers based on general patterns observed in the insurance industry:
+The following table categorizes states into cost tiers based on the general affordability of obtaining a Surplus Lines License.

 Bottom Line